guar47/dpashutskii.com_v2/content/blog/2020-06-29-how-i-became-programmer/index.md

 Another reason why I deiced to quit my job was that my girlfriend (She is a wife now 😍) got the exchange semester in Portugal for three months.
 I haven't travel much back then so I decided why not to go with her and spend these 3 months of learning code.

 It sounded like a great idea and we went to Lisbon for 90 days.
 Oh boy, how wrong I was with expectations that I'm gonna be studying.
 When you for the first time living abroad everything is so exciting.
 You are having new foreign friends among students and all students like to party and drink so much! 🥳.
-All that was no good for my learning plan 🤦‍♂️ The days under the hot Portugal sun has been passing very fast but I was slow in achieving my goals.
+All that was no good for my learning plan 🤦‍♂️ The days under the hot Portugal sun have been passing very fast but I was slow in achieving my goals.

 But even slow learning is still learning.
 I didn't understand it back then but now I know it well. **Always try to compare today's yourself with yesterday's yourself and nobody else.** But back then I was a bit frustrated with my progress.